Alecsandu/IntroductionToRobotics/README.md

 # IntroductionToRobotics
-This repository stores the projects which I had at this course, each folder contains a README.md with more details about the contents.
+This repository stores the projects which I had at this course, each folder contains a README.md with more details.